Lash Growth Cycle

 Phase 1: Anagen (Active Growth)

-The anagen phase lasts approximately 30 to 45 days and is when the lash is actively growing from the follicle.
 During this phase, the lash is firmly rooted and at its healthiest, making it the ideal lash to attach an extension to.
-Extensions applied to anagen-phase lashes will have the longest wear time because the natural lash isn't going anywhere soon.
+Extensions applied to anagen-phase lashes will have the longest wear time because the natural lash is not going anywhere soon.

 Phase 2: Catagen (Transition)